gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Groovy property assignment with multiple setter methods

-In earlier versions of Groovy, an assignment to a property that has multiple setter methods that each take a different parameter type would select the setter method in an JVM-implementation dependent way.
+In earlier versions of Groovy, an assignment to a property that has multiple setter methods that each take a different parameter type would select the setter method in a JVM-implementation dependent way.
 This is documented in [GROOVY-6084](https://issues.apache.org/jira/browse/GROOVY-6084).

 For example: